wagnrd/Between.linux/README.md

 The primary target is **Linux**, since there is no official app for that.
 But it should also build and run on any other platform which is supported by [Electron](https://www.electronjs.org).

+## Changes

+Only a few changes have been made to the original source code, to make things like *closing*, *minimizing* and *changing opacity* of the app window to match the original behaviour.

+## Disclaimer

+I am **not** the original author of the Between app, **neither** do I claim ownership of the code in this repository.
+The copyright remains with the original author **Between Us Co.,Ltd**.

+If the original author wants me to take down this repository, I will happily do so immediately.

 # Broken features

 It is very usable and almost everything works, except some minor things: